variablecolor/sdk/docs/android-readme.md

 ##### *Product Searching*
 - Download "Products" with progress updates
 - Checking for new product content
-- Filter products by various key /value pairs (categories/brands/etc)
+- Filter products by various key / value pairs (e.g. categories: paint, and tile)
 - Search products by color from a ColorInstrument device scan
-- Search products by code/text
+- Search products by code or text
 - Cross reference products
 - Browsing products
 - Using the ProductSearch class to construct searches